 The best option regarding the glassware is an Old Fashioned glass or a Tumbler.
 Their designs keep the contents chilled longer than, for instance, a coupe glass would.
 And that's what you want for a cocktail recipe that calls for crushed ice.

 History of the Bramble

-When Bradsell created the drink in 1984, he experimented with a new blackberry liqueur the bar had received shortly before named Crème de Mûre.
+When Bradsell created the Bramble in 1984, he experimented with a new blackberry liqueur the bar had received shortly before named Crème de Mûre.
 The result was nothing short of extraordinary.

 And Bradsell was instantly hooked with the taste of the blackberry liquor.
 It reminded him of the brambles -you might know them as blackberries- he ate as a child.